 If the circumstances are right, and it makes sense for both the buyer and the seller to use a transaction broker, then by all means, forge ahead.
 If time is of the essence, if saving money is the buyer’s and seller’s aim, then it might make sense.

 But you could also consider using Trelora Real Estate to help you with your transaction.
 If you sell with Trelora, they will charge you a flat fee too.
-And if you buy with Trelora, they will split their buyer’s agent commission with you 50/50.
+And if you buy with Trelora, they will split their buyer’s agent commission with you 50/50, up to $6,000.
 But they will not be a neutral party, supporting both sides of the equation equally, they will be supporting and advocating for you.
 So, if you use Trelora, not only will you still save significant amounts of money, but you will also have the advocacy from either the sell or the buy side of some of the most experienced agents in the country that will go to bat for you to get the best possible deal.